jamiegonzalez/idk/Tutorial-1-EEG-to-ERPset.md

 ![ERPLAB_ERP_Averager_GUI](https://user-images.githubusercontent.com/5137405/84427853-6c838400-abda-11ea-811e-7412d3c92f59.png)

-At the top, we the EEG dataset selected is number 5, which corresponds to the active EEG dataset here - S1_EEG_elist_bins_ar.
+At the top, we see the selected EEG dataset is number 5, which corresponds to the active EEG dataset here - S1_EEG_elist_bins_ar.

 In the central section here, we specify that we wish to exclude epochs marked as artifacts.
 There are also options for selecting different sets of epochs, but we want all non-artifact epochs here.
 There is also an option for excluding any epoch that has boundaries or invalid events.
 We recommend having this tickbox enabled, so as to ignore epochs with boundary edge effects.